semgrep/semgrep-docs/docs/semgrep-app/notifications.md

     GITLAB_TOKEN: $PAT
 ```

-Note: GitLab MR comments are only available to logged-in semgrep.dev users, requiring both a Semgrep deployment ID and a Semgrep API token.
+NOTE: GitLab MR comments are only available to logged-in semgrep.dev users, requiring both a Semgrep deployment ID and a Semgrep API token.

 ### Webhooks